 Applied to military operations during World War Two, progress in cybernetics continued thanks to the power of electronic calculators.
 It was used to address problems of markets and responses to product innovation among competing firms, forecasting, inventory management, planning the amortization and replacement of machines, simulation….

 It can be used not only for simple accounting but also for making deductions based on the analysis of past and present trends, what can be produced, and what should be produced.

 In communism, just as in capitalism, in order to estimate costs and to select the optimal solutions, comparisons must be made.
-How is this done?
+How are we to compare?

 There is no other single and universally valid standard.
 We shall therefore have to do without one.
 But this will not prevent comparisons from being made.
 These comparisons will be qualitative and will be based on different and variable standards.
 They will no longer be carried out in accordance with an abstract and universal reference, but will be connected to concrete situations and goals.